Dvidal7788/DataLynx/README.md

 <ul>

-###### <li>If no data structure exists yet in the dataLynx object, this will create a generic header and create a new data strucutre (Grid V3) and insert a row with the values contained in the array named values.</li>
+###### <li>If no data structure exists yet in the dataLynx object, this will create a generic header and create a new data structure (Grid V3) and insert a row with the values contained in the array named values.</li>
 </ul>